 (Special thanks to Dr. Maarten Drost for recommending Dr. Risco for our series)

 Dr. Juan C. Samper

 Juan C. Samper, D.V.M., Ph.D., graduated from veterinary school from Universidad Nacional de Colombia in 1982.
 He earned his Ph.D. and completed a residency in theriogenology from University of Minnesota School of Veterinary Medicine.
-He is a Diplomate in the American College of Theriogenologists and has been on the faculty of the Ontario Veterinary College, Kansas State University, Ross University School of Veterinary Medicine and most recently at the University of Florida College of Veterinary Medicine where he also serves as the Associate Dean for Academic and Student Affairs.
+He is a Diplomate in the American College of Theriogenologists and has been on the faculty of the Ontario Veterinary College, Kansas State University, Ross University School of Veterinary Medicine and most recently at the University of Florida College of Veterinary Medicine where he served as the Associate Dean for Academic and Student Affairs.

 In addition to his academic career, he was an equine practice owner in Vancouver, British Columbia, for over 20 years as a solo practitioner and later in a group setting.
 Dr. Samper has consulted extensively in North and South America and in Europe.
 In addition to several scientific articles, he is the editor of Equine Breeding Management and Artificial Insemination and co-editor of Current Therapy in Equine Reproduction.
 He is an active member of the American Association of Equine Practitioners and is past-president of the Society for Theriogenology and North East Association of Equine Practitioners.
 Dr. Samper served as a consultant for Sexing Technologies and as chairman of the International Symposium on Stallion Reproduction, as well as on the board of directors of the American College of Theriogenologists.